AbdelGhania/Python-Me-/README.md

 Process

-Create a Python script that analyzes the records to calculate each of the following:
+Creating a Python script to analyze the financial records and calculate each of the following:

 The total number of months included in the dataset